infinitelambda/diqu/docs/nav/dev/contributing.md

 The rest of this document serves as a more granular guide for contributing code changes to `diqu` (this repository).
 It is not intended as a guide for using `diqu`, and some pieces assume a level of familiarity with Python development with `poetry`.
 Specific code snippets in this guide assume you are using macOS or Linux and are comfortable with the command line.

 - **Branches:** All pull requests from community contributors should target the `main` branch (default).
 If the change is needed as a patch for a minor version of dbt that has already been released (or is already a release candidate), a maintainer will backport the changes in your PR to the relevant "latest" release branch (`1.0.<latest>`, `1.1.<latest>`, ...).
 If an issue fix applies to a release branch, that fix should be first committed to the development branch and then to the release branch (rarely release-branch fixes may not apply to `main`).
 - **Releases**: Before releasing a new minor version, we prepare a series of beta release candidates to allow users to test the new version in live environments.
-This is an important quality assurance step, as it exposes the new code to a wide variety of complicated deployments and can surface bugs before official release.
-Releases are accessible via pip.
+This is an important quality assurance step, as it exposes the new code to a wide variety of complicated deployments and can surface bugs before the official release.
+Releases are accessible via `pip`.

 ## Getting the code

 ### Installing git

-You will need `git` in order to download and modify the `diqu` source code.
+You will need `git` to download and modify the `diqu` source code.
 On macOS, the best way to download git is to just install [Xcode](https://developer.apple.com/support/xcode/).

 ### External contributors

 You can contribute to `diqu` by forking the `diqu` repository.
-For a detailed overview on forking, check out the [GitHub docs on forking](https://help.github.com/en/articles/fork-a-repo).
+For a detailed overview on forking, check out the [GitHub docs](https://help.github.com/en/articles/fork-a-repo).
 In short, you will need to:

 1. Fork the `diqu` repository
 2. Clone your fork locally